On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

 \subsection{Variance Estimation for Complete U-statistics}

-Ideally, estimators of $\vs$ and $\vh$ with $k \leq n/2$ can both be computed directly from a fitted random forest without posing much additional computational cost.
-This seems to be a tall task given that we are estimating an infinite sum $\vs$.
-However, we shall see that the sample variance of all fitted trees $h(S_i)$ can produce an unbiased estimator.
-Again, we start with the complete case to facilitate the argument.
-The incomplete case shall become natural.
+Our goal is to create estimators of $\vs$ and $\vh$ such that they can be directly computed from the trees (kernels) fitted in the random forest itself.
+This seems to be a challenging task given that we are estimating an infinite sum $\vs$.
+However, the fundamental idea we will utilize is to estimate $\Var(h(S) | X_1, ..., X_d)$ using pairs of trees.
+We proceed with the complete case when all trees are already available.

-\subsubsection{Joint Estimation of the Infinite Sum: \texorpdfstring{$\vs$}{VarS}}
+\subsubsection{Joint Estimation of the Infinite Sum \texorpdfstring{$\vs$}{Vars}.}